ParallelSSH/parallel-ssh/doc/advanced.rst

 By default, ``ParallelSSH`` uses the user's configured shell to run commands with.
 As a shell is used by default, a pseudo terminal (`PTY`) is also requested by default.

-For cases where use of a `PTY` is not wanted, such as having separate stdout and stderr outputs, or the remote command is a daemon that needs to fork and detach itself or when use of a shell is explicitly disabled, use of PTY can also be disabled.
+For cases where use of a `PTY` is not wanted, such as having separate stdout and stderr outputs, the remote command is a daemon that needs to fork and detach itself or when use of a shell is explicitly disabled, use of PTY can also be disabled.

 The following example prints to stderr with PTY disabled.